TsekNet/website/blog/_posts/2020-08-06-chocolatey.md

 etc.

 These tools all worked great, and some of them are still the preferred solutions for companies I've worked at.
-What chocolately provides is a simple, code based solution that allows me to manage software on my personal and work systems in a similar fashion.
+What Chocolately provides is a simple, code-based solution that allows me to manage software on my personal and work systems in a similar fashion.